lsprangers/lsprangers.github.io/docs/aws_sap/SECURITY.md

 - Asymmetric: Public (encrypt) and private (decrypt)
     - Can download public key, and usually you'd do so to send out to other users who can't access AWS
         - Internal users who can call KMS would just call the API to encrypt data with a specific key!
-    - Usually used by users / apps outside of AWS that can't call AWS KMS API to encrypt data, so they'd download public key and encrypt data to send back to AWS account and then we can decrypt
+    - Usually used by users / apps outside of AWS that can't call AWS KMS API to encrypt data, so they'd download public key and encrypt data to send back to AWS account and then you can decrypt
 - Types:
     - ***Customer Managed Keys***: Keys you directly create and use via KMS API
         - Can do rotation, key policy, and CloudTrail auditing
-    - ***AWS Managed Keys***: Used by AWS services like S3, EBS, Redshift, etc whenever we say we want things encrypted at rest or in transit
+    - ***AWS Managed Keys***: Used by AWS services like S3, EBS, Redshift, etc whenever you say you want things encrypted at rest or in transit
         - Managed by AWS fully
         - Keys rotated once a year
         - Key Policy is viewable, and audit trail in CloudTrail